terajh/Pretty_Shell/README.md

     - No need to specify your name nor student ID on the document
   - DO NOT COMPRESS THE FILE
   - OTHERWISE YOU WILL GET 0 pts for the report

+- Git repository URL at git.ajou.ac.kr (10 pts)
+  - Refer to https://www.youtube.com/channel/UC-Un-7jmeP-1OaHkS7awO0Q for using gitlab at Ajou University.
+  - Will be announced shortly

 - WILL NOT ANSWER THE QUESTIONS ABOUT THOSE ALREADY SPECIFIED ON THE HANDOUT.